Single-qubit gate teleportation provides a quantum advantage: Quantum advantage against

 Here we argue that the class of problems we could solve if we had an $\NC^0$ simulator for the $\psim{\teleport}$ problem is much broader than just computing $\Parity$.
 To address more general problems, we follow the lines of~\cite{grier2020interactive}.

-The main idea relies on the observation that the technique used in Section~\ref{sec:possibilistictomographyredc} to distinguish the state $\ket{\Phi^+}$ from $(I \otimes H) \ket{\Phi^+}$ via classical simulation can be used to distinguish $\ket{\Phi^+}$ from any state $(I\otimes C)\ket{\Phi^+}$, where $C\in\cC/\cP\setminus \{I\}$ is a non-Pauli Clifford gate.
-This is because by definition of the Clifford group, any non-Pauli Clifford takes a stabilizer state to another, different stabilizer state.
+The main idea relies on the observation that the technique used in Section~\ref{sec:possibilistictomographyredc} to distinguish the state $\ket{\Phi}$ from $(I \otimes H) \ket{\Phi}$ via classical simulation can be used to distinguish $\ket{\Phi}$ from any state $(I\otimes C)\ket{\Phi}$, where $C\in\cC/\cP\setminus \{I\}$ is a non-Pauli Clifford gate.
+This is because by definition of the Clifford group, any non-Pauli Clifford takes a non-stabilizer state to another, different non-stabilizer state.
 This allows us to solve the word problem $\WP(\cC/\cP,C)$ for any $C\in\cC/\cP\setminus\{I\}$, i.e., the problem of deciding whether a series of single-qubit Clifford modulo Pauli gates multiplies to~$I$ or~$C$.

 For example, the Clifford gate~$SH$ generates a cyclic group of order~$3$.
-Thus replacing the Hadamard gate~$H$ by $SH$ in our construction allows us to compute unbounded $\text{MOD}_3$ gates, i.e., to compute $|x|\bmod{ 3}$ of the Hamming weight of the input string~$x$.
-Note that $\text{MOD}_3$ cannot be computed by constant-depth circuits with unbounded~$\Parity$-gates~\cite{Razborov1987,smolensky87} and vice versa, hence this problems are incomparable.
+Thus replacing the Hadamard gate~$H$ by $SH$ in our construction allows us to compute unbounded $\text{MOD}_3$ gates, i.e., to compute whether $|x|\bmod{ 3}$ of the Hamming weight of the input string~$x$ is $0$.
+Note that $\text{MOD}_3$ cannot be computed by constant-depth circuits with unbounded~$\Parity$-gates~\cite{Razborov1987,smolensky87} and vice versa, hence these problems are incomparable.